ADuckPond/jenkinsTest/README.md

 ### Some Changes to the pom.xml

 In an effort to use JFrog Artifactory as a part of the Jenkins pipeline the `pom.xml` was updated to point to JFrog repositories.
 This was achieved using a fourteen day trial of Artifactory.
-As a result, after 6/20/2024 dependencies will likely revert to pulling exclusively from Maven Central.
+As a result, after 6/20/2024 dependencies will likely revert to pulling from Jcenter or Maven Central.